CingenTech/Cingen-OS/README.md

 # Cingen-OS
-Cingen OS is a light and fast operating system
+Cingen OS aims to be an innovative and fast operating system that you can run on your grandmother's computer from 1970.